Falls Road, Belfast: Schools

 We hug our little destiny again.

-Brendan Hamill, another writer, who attended the school in the 1960s recalled later: While on teaching practice, Seamus Heaney came to St Thomas' about October that year (1962).
+Brendan Hamill, another writer who attended the school in the 1960s, recalled later: While on teaching practice, Seamus Heaney came to St Thomas' about October that year (1962).
 I remember him, his voice grave and resonant, his big, brown shoes, reading from Carrickfergus by Louis MacNeice.
 He was an enormously decent man with extraordinary antennae.
 Joe Graham, the writer and historian, was also a student at the school when McLaverty was the headteacher.
-For several years, after the school closed, this building was used by Belfast Metropolitan College for further education courses.
-After the new Springvale campus of the college was opened the building was demolished.
+For several years after the school closed, the building was used by Belfast Metropolitan College for further education courses.
+After the new Springvale campus of the college was opened, the building was demolished.